updated 22 April 2022

 Can you share my link via social media or on your blog?
 Can I pay for you to post material on Small Pond Science?

-If you think your link would be of interest to readers of Small Pond, post it to twitter and tag @SmallPondSci, and it will be seen.
+If you think your link would be of interest to readers of Small Pond, post it to twitter and tag @SmallPondSci, and I will probably see it.
 The site does not run paid posts, but sponsorship is a possibility (like how NPR is sponsored).
 Contact me if you’d like to sponsor Small Pond Science.

 Can you identify this ant or other insect for me?